iPad 9.7in (2018) review

 The sales figures were so triumphant that a follow-up was almost inevitable, and the 2018 version of the 9.7in iPad has arrived to a rapturous reception.
 It's a mid-size, budget iPad aimed primarily at school buyers, but the low price tag (it starts at £319/$329) and new Apple Pencil compatibility are sure to appeal to bargain hunters of all ages.

 But is it any good?
-What does the screen feel like?
-And what do reviewers know anyway?
-Read on to find out the answers to all these questions and more.
+And what does the screen feel like with the Apple Pencil?
+Read on to find out.
 More general advice can be found in our iPad buying guide.

 Price and availability